-Some users may need specific support because of e.g. some visual impairment.
-USB braille displays are detected automatically (not serial displays connected via a serial-to-USB converter), but most other accessibility features have to be enabled manually.
-On machines that support it, the boot menu emits beeps when it is ready to receive keystrokes.
-It beeps once on BIOS systems, and beeps twice on UEFI systems.
-Some boot parameters can then be appended to enable accessibility features (see also \mathfrak{T} 5.1.5).
+Some users may need specific support because of e.g. some visual impairment. accessibility features have to be enabled manually.
+Some boot parameters can be appended to enable accessibility features.
 Note that on most architectures the boot loader interprets your keyboard as a QWERTY keyboard.